 3. Prioritize Sleep

 Sleep is essential for physical and mental health.
 Lack of sleep can lead to increased stress, irritability, and decreased productivity.
-Prioritize getting enough sleep by establishing a regular sleep schedule, creating a relaxing bedtime routine, and avoiding caffeine and alcohol before bedtime.
+Prioritize getting enough rest by establishing a regular sleep schedule, creating a relaxing bedtime routine, and limiting exposure to blue light in the evening.
+A pair of blue‑light‑blocking glasses can help you wind down, while a comfortable sleep mask can improve sleep quality.

 4. Practice Time Management

 Effective time management is crucial for managing stress.
 Poor time management can lead to feelings of overwhelm, anxiety, and stress.
-Create a schedule that includes dedicated time for self-improvement activities and prioritize your time accordingly.
-Break down complex tasks into smaller, manageable tasks, and tackle them one at a time.
+Create a schedule that includes dedicated time for self‑improvement activities and prioritize your time accordingly.
+Tools such as a planner notebook or a digital task‑management app can help you break down complex tasks into smaller, manageable steps.

 5. Seek Support

-Seeking support from friends, family, or a mental health professional can be a powerful stress management tool.
+Seeking support from friends, family, or a mental‑health professional can be a powerful stress‑management tool.
 Talking about your thoughts and feelings with someone you trust can help you gain perspective, reduce stress, and develop coping skills.
+If you prefer a more private avenue, consider exploring guided self‑help resources such as an audiobook on stress reduction.

 Reading more: